-When comparing Shopify Vs Etsy for your ecommerce business, both provide a number of benefits and drawbacks over other platforms.
+When comparing the differences between Shopify & Etsy for your eCommerce business, both provide a number of benefits and drawbacks over other platforms.
 Here are some examples:

 - Powerful ecommerce tools: The best sales tools on the market are available at Shopify.
 Using tools like the inventory system, which enables you to keep track of, sync, and manage client orders and stock levels.